-When we first start smoking, the withdrawal pangs and their relief are so slight that we’re not even aware of their existence.
-In fact some smokers report that in fact they hated smoking to begin with but due to social or emotional pressure they continue anyway.
+When we first start smoking, the withdrawal pangs and their relief are so slight we’re not even aware of their existence.
+Some smokers report they hated smoking, to begin with but due to social or emotional pressure they continue anyway.
 When we start smoking regularly we think it’s because we’ve either come to enjoy them or just got into the ‘habit’.
 The truth is we’re hooked emotionally but don’t realise it.
 AND we’ve created a nicotine gremlin inside our stomach – then we have to feed it.

 All smokers start smoking for stupid reasons although this may not have been apparent at the time.
 We often start smoking to try to be like others, part of the gang or just to fit into our peer group.
-Nobody has to start smoking.
-The only reason anybody continues smoking, whether they be a casual or a heavy smoker, is to feed that gremlin and to deal with the emotional effects of not having their helpful little friend….
+Nobody must start smoking.
+The only reason anybody continues smoking, whether they be a casual or a heavy smoker, is to feed that gremlin and to deal with the emotional effects of not having their helpful little friend.

-- Smoking is the single largest preventable cause of death and disease in Australia killing 1 Australian every 28 minutes or around 50 Australians daily, 350 each week, and around 19,000 every year.
+- Smoking is the single largest preventable cause of death and disease in Australia killing 1 Australian every 28 minutes or around 50 Australians daily, 350 each week, and around 19,000 yearly.

 - Smoking causes 20% of all cancers, 21% of all heart disease and costs $12.7 billion a year in health care, lost productivity and other costs (1998).

 - The decline in the adult smoking rate has stalled on around 25% of the population, with smoking rates of women showing the least decline and rates of smoking amongst indigenous Australians remaining well above the national average.